 3.5.1 The Progression and Award Board (PAB) has discretionary authority to offer a second and final resit for one or more failed modules for a capped mark, provided 60 credits have been achieved in the stage.
 This may only be considered where the progression or award criteria for the stage have not been achieved, after any resit opportunities and other mechanisms to retrieve the credit have been exhausted, provided there is good evidence of attendance and engagement such that the student is likely to succeed at the next resit assessment opportunity.
 This is available to undergraduate and postgraduate PABs.
-The resit will be scheduled in the summer vacation assessment period of the next stage.
+The resit will be offered at the next available opportunity during the following academic year (up to and including the summer vacation assessment period).
 The student will be required to temporarily withdraw and will be offered a second resit of the failed module/s without attendance.
-All marks for the second resit on the module/s will be capped at the pass threshold for award and transfer purposes.
-Uncapped marks can be considered for progression (but not transfer) purposes.
+All marks for the second resit on the module/s will be capped at the pass threshold for progression, award and transfer purposes.
 A second resit may not be given for a dissertation/project on a postgraduate award, where it is weighted at more than 30 credits.
 A second resit may not be given where the stage has already been repeated on an undergraduate or postgraduate course.
 The marks achieved will be added to the first cycle marks for modules passed and confirmed by the Module Assessment Board (MAB).
-(See Regulation 4.5 and 4.6 on consideration of candidates).
+(See Regulations 4.5 and 4.6 on consideration of candidates).